stevegrossi/stevegrossi.github.io/source/posts/2014-09-06-how-to-write-css-that-scales.html.markdown

 We've all done this.
 You get a new banner design for the about page and so you add the styles with `.about-page-banner` or `.about .banner`.
 Inevitably, a week later someone will ask you to add the same banner module to the contact page.
 Now you have three options:

-- add another class to your rule (i.e. `.about-page-banner, .contact-page-banner`), leading to bloated CSS
+- add another class to your rule (i.e. `.about-page-banner, .contact-page-banner`), which may work for now but will lead to conflict when the styles inevitably diverge
 - add something like `<div class="about-page-banner">` to your *contact.html* page, leading to confusion
 - come up with a more generic name like `.fancy-banner`, find-and-replace `.about-page-banner`, and use that on the contact page, which adds extra work and can lead to bugs if you miss one.